premalatha-sureshbabu/Exno.7-Prompt-Engineering/README.md

 # Output:
 Personalized Vacation Plan:

-Each day structured with a motivational quote, relaxing start, and adventurous finish
+->Each day structured with a motivational quote, relaxing start, and adventurous finish

-Variety of unique island experiences
+->Variety of unique island experiences

-Built-in buffer time for flexibility
+->Built-in buffer time for flexibility

 # Conclusion:
 This experiment demonstrates how language models like ChatGPT can help build customized vacation planning tools that adapt to user preferences, energy levels, and trip goals.
 The gradual evolution from basic prompts to highly tailored, engaging schedules showcases how prompt engineering can produce context-rich experiences—no code required.